U.S. House Republicans aim to move past Trump-Cheney battle with Friday leadership vote

 By Richard Cowan

-WASHINGTON, May 14 (Reuters) - U.S. House Republicans plan on Friday to elect a successor to Liz Cheney, whom they ousted from their leadership team for criticizing Donald Trump's false claims of election fraud, as they seek to move beyond internal power struggles.
+WASHINGTON, May 14 (Reuters) - U.S. House Republicans met behind closed doors early on Friday to elect a successor to Liz Cheney, whom they ousted from their leadership team for criticizing Donald Trump's false claims of election fraud, as they seek to move beyond internal power struggles.

 It is unclear how successful that effort will be as Trump reasserts his dominance over the party and Cheney vows to continue to fight to prevent him from winning the White House again in 2024.
 The former president has publicly flirted with the idea of another candidacy.